CompassSecurity/jwt-scanner/README.md

 3. Highlight the target JWT in request
 4. Right-click highlighted JWT request
 5. Extension -> JWT-scanner -> Selected JWT
-6. In case of a identified vulnerability a issue is generated
+6. In case of an identified vulnerability a issue is generated

 ## Installation
 1. Download the latest pre-built jar file from [releases](https://github.com/CompassSecurity/jwt-scanner/releases).